Electrical

 What is a Grounding Rod?

 A grounding rod is a thick wire that has meager resistance.
-It acts as a line of defense against the various safety risks a faulty may pose and is, therefore, a crucial wiring part to have a complete and safe electrical system.
+It acts as a line of defense against the various safety risks a faulty may pose and is, therefore, a crucial wiring part of having a complete and safe electrical system.

 There are various types of rods installed according to different environmental conditions.